vincentpoon/prestosql/presto-docs/src/main/sphinx/connector/phoenix.rst

 Phoenix Connector
 =================

-The Phoenix connector allows querying data stored in Apache Phoenix.
+The Phoenix connector allows querying data stored in HBase using Apache Phoenix.

 Compatibility
 -------------